 I'm talking Row A, dead Center, practically mashed into the stage.
 So you watch the concert looking straight up, or nearly.
 So you're just about surgically aligned with the Truth and the Light and the Way.
-It kinda hurts, doesn't it, such sweetness?
-And yet you long for a backstage pass, the ultimate pass, a really kickass VIP ticket.
+It's kinda sweet, isn't it, the nearness? the defeat?
+Still you long for a backstage pass, the ultimate pass, a really kickass VIP ticket.
 You don't know about Truth, Light, and whatever-but you imagine, at the least, that someone beloved will shake your hand, pose for a pic, write down their name in amazing letters.
 You may even do whisky shooters together.
 They'll tell you everything.